RenaudDev/RemoteWebsite/content/blog/Print-On-Demand Business/index.md

 - Popular hobbies or interests
 - Niche communities or groups

 Use tools like [Google Trends](https://trends.google.com/) to validate your ideas by checking the search volume and interest in your chosen niche over time.
+Wonder how to use Google Trends and Google Keyword Planner?
+Read our article on [how to find your niche using Google Trends & Google Keyword Planner](/blog/find-your-niche-google-trends).

 ### 2. Choosing Your Products